-My aim is to give some insight anyone wanting or going to travel to Singapore in these troubled times, so they know what to expect.
-It might also remain an interesting reference of how travel was like in this unique period in History.
+My aim is to give some insight to anyone wanting or going to travel to Singapore in these troubled times, so they know what to expect.
+It might also remain an interesting reference of what travel was like in this unique period in History.

 ICA – Immigration & Checkpoints Authority: Updates on Border Control Measures in Response to COVID-19

 MOH – Ministry of Health: Updates on COVID-19 – Local Situation

 SG Arrival Card / Health Declaration (3 days before travel): SG Arrival Card / Health Declaration

 Price: 2000 SGD for SHN hotel stay + 186 SGD for a compulsory COVID-19 swab test

 At the time of writing this article, Singapore remains closed to short-term visitors (tourists) and is only starting to make travel agreements with a few selected countries where the spread of the coronavirus is under control.